Using WP Rocket on your WooCommerce site

 v=42983b05e2f2&- to all URLs.
 These will be automatically cached.

-- WP Rocket has automatic compatibility with Aelia’s Currency Switcher, Prices by Country and Tax Display by Country plugins.
+- WP Rocket has automatic compatibility with Aelia’s Currency Switcher, Prices by Country and Tax Display by Country plugins, and with the WooCommerce Multilingual add-on for WPML.

 What are the best settings for WooCommerce?